 China’s reopening may be the most important development over the last six months.

-US dollar and US interest rates have increased the cost of US denominated debt
+US dollar and US interest rates have increased the cost of US denominated debt.

-Another major factor influencing the Asia Pacific region has been the strength of the US dollar and the rise in global interest rates, which are closely interlinked factors.
+Another factor influencing the Asia Pacific region has been the strength of the US dollar and the rise in global interest rates, which are closely interlinked factors.
 Rising global interest rates have hit almost all equity markets, especially in markets with highly valued equities, vis-à-vis higher discount rates.
-Not only do higher rates directly impact equity valuations, they also slow down economic activity via higher financing costs.
+In theory, not only do higher rates directly impact equity valuations, they also slow down economic activity via higher financing costs.
 Declining global economic activity can be particularly painful for emerging markets, as their growth often hinges on higher demand for their exports.

 In our recent conversations with James, he paints an equally mixed picture, with the environment creating both winners and losers at both a stock and regional level.
 However, he believes that the current environment will throw up tailwinds for ABD’s quality-bias, with the property sector a particular highlight, given its prominent role in facilitating Chinese economic growth.
 We note that James continues to remain bullish on India’s fundamentals, retaining a similar overweight to the region as per our last note.

-China remains an underweight for ABD, but some tailwinds are starting to appear.
+China remains an underweight for ABD.

 James highlights the wider issues that China continues to face, despite the potential re-opening boom.
 The Chinese economy has clearly slowed down – the strict zero COVID policies have taken their toll, the property sector is ailing, and cracks are beginning to appear in their banking system.
-The decline in the property sector is particularly painful, with Standard and Poor’s predicting an 8% drop over 2023, as it has been one of the major drivers of China’s past economic growth.
+The decline in the property sector is notable, with Standard and Poor’s predicting an 8% drop over 2023, as it has been one of the major drivers of China’s past economic growth.
 James also highlights the increased political risk in China thanks to Xi Jinping’s consolidation of power.
 Having secured an unprecedented third term as Premier, he has pushed aside various counterbalances to his power, increasing the governance risks in China.
 Even prior to the recent congress, Xi had already begun to exercise greater influence on Chinese business practices, with the downfall of Alibaba’s Jack Ma and the withdrawal of the ANT IPO being clear warnings to investors.

 Whilst growth and governance risks do weigh on James’ and the team’s mind, he believes there are some clear silver linings for investors in China.
-One of the starkest advantages China offers investors is the lack of inflation, being one of, if not the only, major economy not having to deal with material price rises.
+One advantage China offers investors is the lack of inflation, being one of, if not the only, major economy not having to deal with material price rises.
 We note that because of the selloff in Chinese equities earlier in the year (a reflection of the painful COVID19 restrictions) Chinese equities also trade at more modest valuations, inherently reducing their interest rate sensitivity.
 The other tailwind James raised was the Chinese government’s support for the property sector.
 It has provided a support package which will allow builders more time to complete their projects, vis-à-vis funding extensions, as well as relaxing mortgage terms.

 Trust in quality